 Refrigerate conditioners and stylers for a refreshing wash and wear.
 It will encourage your cuticle to close and your scalp will love you for giving it a cool shot on a hot day.
 Use products with a pH that’s more on the acidic side to help cuticles stay closed.

 During the summer months, you may wash your hair more frequently to remove sweat and refresh the scalp.
 But sweaty doesn’t always mean dirty.
 A condition wash, or even a thorough water rinse can be enough to rid hair of sweat and impurities before you style.
 But make sure your hair is clean— build up is one of the main causes of frizz.

 No time to rinse after a workout?
 A fragrant emollient product helps freshen the hair and keep it from drying out between washes.
-Aquage Illuminating Gellade smoothed over hair adds shine and a protective barrier.
-For tighter curls, Karen’s Body Beautiful Sweet Ambrosia or Karen's Body Beautiful Hair Nectar applied to dry hair can rehydrate even the most parched tresses.
+Jessicurl Spiralicious Styling Gel smoothed over hair adds shine and a protective barrier.
+For tighter curls, Mielle Organics Honey & Ginger Gelor Camille Rose Naturals Curl Maker applied to dry hair can rehydrate even the most parched tresses.
 Spritz a little water first to help it absorb.

-Warm weather is the perfect time to add a colorful flower or sleek accessory to your hair.
-Check out Goody’s spectacular and low-priced headbands.
+Warm weather is the perfect time to add a colorful flower or sleek accessory to your hair, especially if you're keeping your hair up in the heat.
+Check out a few spectacular and low-priced headbands.
 They more than hold their own against the higher priced designer versions.
-Or bun hair up in a flash with the revolutionary Goody Spin Pin or a Flexi8.
+Or bun hair up in a flash with the revolutionary Ruby Sampson Headwrap or grab a Snappee Hair Tie.

 Fragile When Wet